jmercat/starter-academic/content/project/OpenLM/index.md

 # publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In NeurIPS 2024
+publication: In *GitHub repository*

-abstract: Scaling laws guide the development of language models, but gaps exist between scaling studies and real-world model training and evaluation.
-Models are often over-trained to reduce inference costs, and scaling laws predict loss rather than downstream task performance.
-We create a testbed of 104 models, training them with various tokens and data distributions, to study scaling in the over-trained regime.
-We find consistent power laws in scaling and predict downstream task performance via a power law relationship with perplexity.
-Our experiments are available at [https URL](https://github.com/mlfoundations/scaling).
+publication_short: In *GitHub*

+abstract: OpenLM is introduced as a minimal yet high-performance language modeling repository.
+This repository aims to simplify the implementation and experimentation of language models while maintaining competitive performance.
+The framework supports various model architectures and training regimes, enabling rapid prototyping and benchmarking.
+The repository includes pre-trained models and fine-tuning scripts to facilitate research and development in the field of natural language processing.
+OpenLM is designed to be user-friendly, making it accessible for both novice and experienced researchers.

 tags: []